XarkLabs/Xosera/REFERENCE.md

 - 1536 16-bit words (1.5KW) of program and data memory storage (XR memory `0xC000-0xC5FF`)
 - One 16-bit accumulator `RA` (memory mapped at copper address `0x800`)
-- One ALU operation, `RA_SUB` which computes `RA` = `RA` - 16-bit value writen (memory mapped at `0x801`)
+- One ALU operation, `RA_SUB` which computes `RA` = `RA` - 16-bit value written (memory mapped at `0x801`)
 - One condition flag `B` (borrow),  which is set to true/false result of comparison `RA` < *value-written* (after *every* write)
 - Only six actual instructions (but also some helpful "pseudo instruction" aliases provided by assembler and C macros)
 - All instructions take exactly 4 cycles to complete (excepting ones that wait), including branches both taken and not taken

 Each copper cycle is a "native pixel" of time on the screen as the pixel data scans out in lines from the top to bottom and each line from left to right with 800 or 1088 cycles per line (depending on 640x480 or 848x480 resolution) with off-screen cycles before visible pixels which continue to the end of each line (on visible lines, lines >= 480 are fully off-screen).
 Copper instructions all execute in 4 cycles (minimum, the `HPOS` and `VPOS` can take much longer waiting for a horizontal or vertical video beam scan position).
 When waiting for a horizontal position (using `HPOS`), the position is cycle-exact allowing for native pixel exact register changes (but then 4+ cycles per instruction after waiting).
 Branches (either `BRLT` or `BRGE`) are also 4 cycles regardless of whether taken or not (making "stable" screen register manipulation when looping or branching easier).

 As far as the copper is concerned, all coordinates are always in absolute native pixel resolution, including off-screen (non-visible) pixels.
-The coordinates used by the copper are absolute per video mode (640 or 848 widescren) and are not affected by pixel doubling, blanking, scrolling or other video mode settings.
+The coordinates used by the copper are absolute per video mode (640 or 848 widescreen) and are not affected by pixel doubling, blanking, scrolling or other video mode settings.
 Pixels to the left oAll off-screen pixels are on the left (before) visible pixels on each line (and include horizontal front porch, sync and back porch time).
 Line 0 is also the first visible line, and lines greater than 480 are the vertical horizontal front porch, sync and back porch time)

 | Video Mode | Aspect | Full res.  | H off-left | H visible   | V visible | V off-bottom |
 |------------|--------|------------|------------|-------------|-----------|--------------|